-Instagram is famous for the heart button users can double-tap to show content some love.
-Until recently, like counts were public throughout the platform, but changes are underway.
+Instagram is famous for the heart button users can double-tap posts to show content some love.
+Until recently, like counts were public throughout the Instagram app, but changes are underway.

 Instagram has taken its community’s feedback on board and decided to become a place where people can comfortably express themselves without feeling the pressure to generate high engagement.
 The decision is part of the platform’s founders’ efforts to transform Instagram into a place where users can focus on the media they are sharing – not the number of likes that might set them apart from more popular accounts.

 Let’s take a closer look at how, exactly, these changes are being rolled out and how they are going to affect marketing on Instagram.

 The changes come down to the fact that Instagram will no longer publicly display the number of likes generated by posts.
 This means that the exact number of likes given to any individual photo or video will only be known to the user who posted it.

 Prior to Instagram’s updates, this is how the platform’s users would see how many likes a post has generated:

 The post-rollout view is different: the information beneath posts with multiple engagements mentions that the image or video has been “Liked by username and others.”

 The word ‘others’ is a link that, once tapped, redirects to a complete list of users who have liked the post.
 It is, therefore, technically possible to manually count the number of likes of any given post – but, in the case of large posts with thousands (or millions!) of engagements, it would be a ridiculously tedious task.